Computer Consultant II

 Resume Required?
 Yes

-HITO is looking for students to join our team providing computing and technology support for Housing administrative staff and our partners.
+SLTS is looking for students to join our team providing computing and technology support for Student Life administrative staff and our partners.
 A successful candidate will be motivated, self-disciplined, energetic, and capable of operating independently.
 Candidates for this position will have some experience installing technology components, computers, and software for their own use, the use of others, or in a professional capacity.
-Deep technical expertise is not required, as long as a candidate demonstrates critical thinking, logical problem solving ability, and a willingness to learn.
+Deep technical expertise is not required, as long as a candidate demonstrates critical thinking, logical problem-solving ability, and a willingness to learn.

-The Support Technician position provides computing and technology support for Housing Administrative Staff in person, remotely, over the phone, and through email and the web.
-Our technicians receive escalations from the ITS Help desk for technical problems which are related to Housing specific technologies, software, and systems.
-Technicians are responsible for supporting the card readers, vending machines, laundry machines, point-of-sale devices, audio/video equipment, administrative computers, and enterprise software in all of the residence halls and Housing administrative offices.
+The Support Technician position provides computing and technology support for Student Life Administrative Staff in person, remotely, over the phone, and through email and the web.
+Our technicians receive escalations from the ITS Helpdesk for technical problems which are related to Student Life specific technologies, software, and systems.
+Technicians are responsible for supporting the card readers, vending machines, point-of-sale devices, audio/video equipment, administrative computers, and enterprise software in all of the residence halls and Student Life administrative offices.
 Technicians will work with low voltage devices and components located up to 25 feet off the ground.
 They will also provide specific technology and software support including the lifting/moving, installation, and setup of heavy objects including, but not limited to, technology components and computer peripherals.
 The position also consists of the upkeep of the Community Learning Centers (CLCs) and ResComp Computer Labs on all campus (cleaning computers, reorganizing furniture).
-Audio Video support for all AV equipment within Housing which includes TVs, Digital Signage, room controllers, AV controllers, DVD & Blu-ray players, projectors, etc. (including connecting laptops, installations of technology, service checks, replacing cabling, etc.).
+Audio Video support for all AV equipment within Student Life, which includes TVs, Digital Signage, room controllers, AV controllers, DVD & Blu-ray players, projectors, etc. (including connecting laptops, installations of technology, service checks, replacing cabling, etc.).
 It also includes researching new collaborative technologies and assisting with acquiring demo models to be tested in the office for possible future deployment into the residence halls.
 At times, the technician may operate for periods of time independent of supervision and without immediate assistance from other team members.
-Other tasks may be assigned by the one of the HITO Managers, other team members, or this positions direct supervisor.
+Other tasks may be assigned by the one of the HITO Managers, other team members, or this position's direct supervisor.

 1) Experience with a ticketing system or other problem tracking applications;